-Academic and examination schedules are subjected to restructuring from time to time and such will be informed before the start of the respective programme.
+^{} Academic and examination schedules are subjected to restructuring from time to time and such will be informed before the start of the respective programme.

-3.4 CRITERIA FOR AWARDING CLASSES AND DISTINCTIONS FOR THE MBBS PROGRAMME
+3.6 CRITERIA FOR AWARDING CLASSES AND DISTINCTIONS FOR THE MBBS PROGRAMME

 • < 50.00 : Referred

-• ≥ 50.00 : Pass
+• \geq 50.00 : Pass

-• Average Mark ≥ 59.51 < 64.51 : Second Class Honours (Lower Division)

-• Average Mark ≥ 64.51 < 69.51 : Second Class Honours (Upper Division)
+Average Mark ≥ 59.51 < 64.51 : Second Class Honours (Lower Division) Average Mark ≥ 64.51 < 69.51 : Second Class Honours (Upper Division)

-• Average Mark ≥ 69.51 : First Class Honours
+Average Mark ≥ 69.51 : First Class Honours

-Distinctions are awarded for,

-- Anatomy, Biochemistry and Physiology at the 2nd MBBS examination - Microbiology and Parasitology at the 3rd MBBS Part-I examination - Pathology, Pharmacology, Forensic Medicine, Family Medicine and Community Medicine at the 3rd MBBS Part-II examination - Medicine, Surgery, Paediatrics, Obstetrics and Gynaecology and Psychiatry at the Final MBBS examination http://med.rjt.ac.lk/images/documents/MBBS_curriculum_2022.pdf

-Distinctions shall be awarded to candidates who obtain a mark of 69.51% or above on the first attempt and pass all components of a given examination.
+- Distinctions are awarded for, - Anatomy, Biochemistry and Physiology at the 2nd MBBS examination - Microbiology and Parasitology at the 3rd MBBS Part-I examination - Pathology, Pharmacology, Forensic Medicine, Family Medicine and Community Medicine at the 3rd MBBS Part-II examination - Medicine, Surgery, Paediatrics, Obstetrics and Gynaecology and Psychiatry at the Final MBBS examination - Distinctions shall be awarded to candidates who obtain a mark of 69.51% or above on the first attempt - and pass all components of a given examination.

-Please refer MBBS Curriculum Amendment 2019-2022 for more information, available at,
+Please refer MBBS Curriculum Amendment 2019-2022 for more information, available at https:/fmas.rjt.ac.lk/wp-content/uploads/2023/07/MBBSCurriculum20192022.pdf